Back to People

 Andrew Jackson

-Seventh president of the United States (1829–1837); U.S. Army general, Tennessee lawyer, planter, and key figure in the rise of Jacksonian Democracy.
-Controversial legacy due to populist politics and policies including Indian removal and extensive slaveholding.
+Seventh President of the United States (1829–1837); frontier lawyer, U.S. Army general, planter and slaveowner; key figure in rise of Jacksonian democracy; controversial legacy due to Indian removal and harsh policies toward Native Americans.

 Total Events